 Polarcus will continue to engage with the relevant stakeholders prior to and during the Capreolus 3D MSS as appropriate.
-Table 4.3 summarises the ongoing consultation.
+This includes ongoing engagement to inform stakeholders about key milestones and activities and any other relevant information.
+Table 4.3 summarises the ongoing key consultation.

-Table 4.3Schedule for Ongoing Consultation
+Table 4-3 Schedule for Ongoing Key Consultation